Middle School Curriculum Guide

 SEVENTH-GRADE FRENCH

 In seventh-grade French, students review, refine, and enrich previously acquired skills, adding verb conjugations and new verb tenses as they continue to improve oral/aural proficiency.
 Classroom communication takes place in French.
 Daily practice in listening, reading, speaking, and writing enhances students’ confidence and ability to communicate in French.
-Seventh-grade students are encouraged to compare and contrast French and American cultural habits, such as school menus, clothing catalogs, movies, and exhibitions.
-Throughout the year, students work on multimedia projects and presentations that allow them to demonstrate their grammatical and oral skills and the ability to use the Internet for research.
-Students watch several DVDs, including Monsieur Batignole in French with English subtitles.
-This film ties in with the seventh-grade Social Studies curriculum on the Holocaust.
-As this viewing takes place toward the end of the year, it helps to review all the grammar and most of the vocabulary studied during the course of the year.
+Seventh-grade students are encouraged to compare and contrast French and American cultural habits, such as school menus, clothing catalogs, and movies.
+Throughout the year, students work on projects and presentations that allow them to demonstrate their grammatical and oral skills and the ability to use the Internet for research.
+Students watch several films, including Le Petit Nicolas and Monsieur Batignole in French with English subtitles.
+The second film ties in with the seventh-grade Social Studies curriculum on the Holocaust.
+The core texts are Adosphère 2 and Discovering French Today 1 which are supplemented with videos and a variety of materials.

 By the end of the year, seventh-grade students should demonstrate reasonable proficiency as they: